 Putting all the pieces together is my specialty.
 I help guide my clients to the best outcomes in business and estate planning.

 Another Montana native, Erika attended Willamette University (BA, Economics) and acquired her JD from the University of Montana.
 She pursued clerkships in both Federal District Court (J. Richard Anderson) and the Montana Supreme Court (J. William E. Hunt).
 Her practice focuses on estates and trusts, probate, business planning and transactions, real estate development and transactions, guardianship, conservatorship, and special needs planning.
 Erika is a member of the Montana State Bar, the BETTR Section (Business, Estates, Trusts, Tax and Real Estate) and the Northwest Montana Bar of Flathead County.
 She received the Montana State Bar’s George F. Bousliman Professionalism Award for her efforts in assisting persons of modest means gain better access to the judicial system.
-Erika also co-founded the Bridges Autism Advocacy Group and is a founding Board Member of Bridges Education & Wellness Center whose aim is to increase the inclusive education, employment, and independent living opportunities for disabled individuals.
+Erika also co-founded the Bridges Autism Advocacy Group and she continues to advocate for increasing inclusive education, employment, and independent living opportunities for disabled individuals.
 Erika enjoys attending her kids’ activities, being active in the outdoors, traveling, and giving back to her community.

 My job is to be your very best ally.
 I will help you make informed choices and find solutions.